 Mission

-This is arguably one of the most pivotal times in the history of the planet, and the future of humanity hangs on a few degrees.
-And yet people in their twenties to early forties are still being told that the same rules for being an “adult” that their parents upheld still applies: saving for retirement, buying a house, being “successful” at work, getting married, having kids, etc.
+This is arguably one of the most pivotal times in the history of the planet, where we are at so many tipping points that make the future seem anything but secure— the rise of AI, authoritarianism, climate collapse, the list goes on.
+And yet people in their twenties to early forties are still being told that we should strive for all the trappings of being a “successful” adult— saving for retirement, buying a house, having a “good” job, getting married, having kids, etc.

 • Personal finances: What does “financial security” mean in a world that is anything but secure?
 How can we make pragmatic and values-based choices about our financial future?

-• Career: What does the Great Resignation and “quiet quitting” have to do with our climate?
-What role does a career play in our personal well-being and sense of dignity in the world?
+• Career: What role does a career play in our personal well-being and sense of dignity in a capitalist system designed for exploitation?

-• Community disaster preparedness: How can we take practical (but not totally prepper-y) steps to protect ourselves and our communities for the disasters that we know are expected in a changing climate?
+• Community disaster preparedness: How can we take practical (but not totally prepper-y) steps to protect ourselves and our communities for the disasters that we know are expected in a changing world?

 • Dating/Partnering: How does one find [a] romantic companion(s) who “gets it,” aka provides understanding and emotional support and partnership in facing an uncertain future?

 • Family planning: Is it ethical to bring a baby into the world?
-What does being a parent mean in a world dramatically altered by climate change?
+What does being a parent mean in a world dramatically altered by climate change and other threats?
 Are there alternative definitions of parenting and family structures that can be explored?

 Principles